msupply-foundation/msupply_docs/content/health-supply-hub/supplier/managing_users.md

 #### Organisation Admin (Administrator):

-- same accesss as above;
+- same access as above;
 - additionally is able to do system administrative tasks, including managing users for your organisation, and updating the organisation's details.

 > Please note: All users can submit quotes in HSH.